Meet You There Tour: Live album

-Meet You There Tour Live is the second live album by Australian pop rock band 5 Seconds of Summer.
+Meet You There Tour Live is the second live album by the Australian pop rock band 5 Seconds of Summer.
 Announced via Twitter, the album was digitally released on 21 December 2018 without any prior notice.
 Additionally, they released a vinyl version.
 It features all the songs performed live during the band's third tour except for "Girls Talk Boys".